fizalihsan/fizalihsan.github.io/source/technology/virtualization.md

 {% img right /technology/kubernetes-services.jpg %}

+{% img right /technology/kubernetes-services-endpoints.png 600 600 %}

 * A `Service` object is a way to create a named label selector.
 * The `kubernetes` service is automatically created for you so that you can find and talk to the Kubernetes API from within the app.
 * How to expose a service?
 	* `kubetctl expose <depl>`
 	* creates a new service from a deployment
 	* assigns a new type of virtual IP called _cluster IP_ which is a special address the system will load-balance across all of the pods that are identified by the selector.

+> Traffic from a pod is intercepted on the host of the pod, not the destination of the connection.

 * Types
 	* `Cluster IP` -
 	* `NodePort` -
 	* `LoadBalancer` -
+* A service without any pod is completely valid

+__Core Kubernetes architecture principle:__

+* Logic is in __control loops__ ("controllers") which
+	* are stateless (can recover from failure)
+	* and decoupled (communication via API-server)

+__Control Loop to run Pods__

+* _INPUT_:
+	* REPLICAS: # of mypods that should be running
+* _ALGORITHM_
+	1. running = # of running pods with label `name=mypod`
+	2. If running > REPLICAS, then delete some mypods
+	3. If running < REPLICAS, then launch some mypods
+	4. Goto 1

 ## Command Reference